How to protect your family's documents with encryption

 Keeping things secure over time

-Setting up encrypted storage isn't a one-and-done task.
+Setting up secure storage isn't a one-and-done task.
 A few things to stay on top of:

 Update your documents when life changes.
 New bank account?
 Add it.
 Got divorced?
 Update your access list.
 Moved to a new state?
 Your legal documents might need updating too.
 Set a reminder once or twice a year to review what's stored and make sure it's current.

 Don't reuse passwords.
-Your master password for encrypted storage should be unique -- not the same one you use for your email or Amazon account.
-If another service gets breached and you've reused that password, your encrypted storage is now vulnerable.
-A password manager can help with this.
+Your master password for any storage account should be unique -- not the same one you use for your email or Amazon account.
+If another service gets breached and you've reused that password, the storage account is now vulnerable.
+A password manager helps.

 Keep your recovery information current.
 If you printed a recovery key two years ago and have since moved, make sure that key made it to your new home.
 If your trusted contact has changed, update that too.

 Pay attention to notifications from your storage provider.
-If they notify you about a security update or a change to their encryption method, take it seriously.
-Update the software.
-Read the notification.
+If they notify you about a security update or a policy change, take it seriously.
+Read it.
 It takes five minutes and could save you from a real problem.

 The honest truth about all of this

 No system is perfectly secure.
 Someone determined enough, with enough time and resources, can theoretically break into anything.
-That's true of your bank, your email, and yes, your encrypted document storage.
+That's true of your bank, your email, and any document storage you choose.

 A place to start

 If this all feels like a lot, that's okay.
 You don't have to build a perfect system overnight.
 Start with one document, one letter, one account number.
-Get it stored somewhere safe, encrypted, and accessible to the right person.
+Get it stored somewhere safe, with encryption appropriate to its sensitivity, and accessible to the right person.